trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-2.md

 5. Now, go to the **Trading** menu and the **Sell bottles** submenu.

-6. Click the submenu entry:
+6. Click on the submenu entry

 ![sell.png](/images/sell.png)